Housing policies and strategies

 For more information please contact our private housing team on 01467 534853.

-The Housing Renewal Area Policy (pdf 100KB) aims to reduce the number of individual houses that are sub-standard and prevent more houses from becoming sub-standard.
-It encourages homeowners to repair, maintain and improve their homes through the our Scheme of Assistance, so negating the need to designate an Housing Renewal Area.
+The Housing Renewal Area Policy (PDF 168KB) aims to reduce the number of individual houses that are sub-standard and prevent more houses from becoming sub-standard.
+It encourages homeowners to repair, maintain and improve their homes through the Scheme of Assistance, so negating the need to designate a Housing Renewal Area.

 Duty of candour